 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

-When the bridge building detail ended, Peter was sent to “Camp One” at Cabanatuan which had been the headquarters of the 91st Philippine Army Division and was known as Camp Pangatian.
+When the bridge building detail ended in October 1942, Peter was sent to “Camp One” at Cabanatuan which had been the headquarters of the 91st Philippine Army Division and was known as Camp Pangatian.

 The Japanese announced to the POWs in the camp that on October 14, 1942, the daily food ration for each POW would be 550 grams of rice, 100 grams of meat, 330 grams of vegetables, 20 grams of fat, 20 grams of sugar, 15 grams of salt, and 1 gram of tea.
 In reality, the POWs noted that the meals were wet rice and rice coffee for breakfast, Pechi green soup and rice for lunch, and Mongo bean soup, Carabao meat, and rice for dinner.